 Once your agenda’s ready, add it to the whiteboard where it’s visible during the meeting.
 Make sure your team can see it and read it.
 Briefly reviewing the agenda at the start of your meeting is probably worth the time – and ensures everyone reads it before the meeting.

 Facilitate small group work using breakout boards

 Ever heard of the Ringelmann Effect?
 In essence, individual contribution to group efforts decreases as the group grows.
 One person working hard usually means they’re giving 100% to the task – but large groups often result in individual efforts declining significantly and becoming minimally efficient.

 To maximize your meetings, think about how you can put small group power to work.
-Breakout boards, collaborator colors, timers, and voting are Lucidspark features designed to make the most of what small groups offer.
+Breakout boards, authors, Collaborator colors, timers, and voting are Lucidspark features designed to make the most of what small groups offer.

 Meet with a whiteboard

 By putting your virtual whiteboard to work, you can help your group meet more efficiently and thoughtfully.
 Virtual whiteboards offer the opportunity to connect visually – making them a great addition to your meeting toolkit.

 Improve how you collaborate with teammates during brainstorms.Check out our free report

 Lucidspark, a cloud-based virtual whiteboard, is a core component of Lucid Software's Visual Collaboration Suite.
 This cutting-edge digital canvas brings teams together to brainstorm, collaborate, and consolidate collective thinking into actionable next steps—all in real time.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidspark.com.